naninovel/docs/docs/guide/configuration.md

 Property | Default Value | Description
 --- | --- | ---
-Loader Configuration | Movies- (Project, Local) | Configuration of the resource loader used with movie resources.
+Loader Configuration | Movies- (Addressable, Project) | Configuration of the resource loader used with movie resources.
 Skip On Input | True | Whether to skip movie playback when user activates `cancel` input keys.
 Skip Frames | True | Whether to skip frames to catch up with current time.
 Aspect Ratio | Fit Horizontally | Defines how the video content will be stretched to fill the target area.